nathenharvey/someara.github.com/source/_posts/2012-12-21-promises-lies-and-dryrun-mode.markdown

 it." -- Ask a Systems Administrator why they want dry-run mode in a configuration management tool, and this is the answer you'll get almost every single time.

-Systems Administrators have historically been able to use dry-run as a risk mitigation strategy before applying changes to their machines.
-The idea is to test a command to determine if it is safe to run.
-Unfortunately, this only works if a tool's dry-run reporting can be trusted as accurate.
+Historically, we have been able to use dry-run as a risk mitigation strategy before applying changes to machines.
+Dry-run is supposed to report what a tool would do, so that the administrator can determine if it is safe to run.
+Unfortunately, this only works if the reporting can be trusted as accurate.

-In this post, I'll break down how modern configuration management tools are very different animals than the  classical tool set, and why dry-run mode is less than completely trustworthy.
-I'll provide examples of dry-run saying one thing, and real-run doing another.
-The takeaway should be that dry-run, while useful for development, should never be used alone in place of proper testing.
+In this post, I'll show why modern configuration management tools behave differently than the classical tool set, and why their dry-run reporting is untrustworthy.
+While useful for development, it should never be used in place of proper testing.

 <h2> make -n </h2>